Soccer-World-Italy a threat despite ageing players, mavericks

 Despite their age, both players would be welcome in almost any other national team.

-Other regulars in the qualifying campaign, such as Andrea Barzagli, Giorgio Chiellini and De Rossi, are all approaching or past their 30th birthdays.
+Other regulars in the qualifying campaign, such as Andrea Barzagli, Giorgio Chiellini, Riccardo Montolivo and De Rossi, are all approaching or past their 30th birthdays.

 Balotelli should lead the attack, although the second striker, if there is one, is one of many cards that Prandelli is keeping close to his chest.

-Fiorentina's Giuseppe Rossi would have been the obvious choice but the U.S.-born striker, who missed Euro 2012, was left out, having failed to convince Prandelli of his fitness after only recently returning to action from a new knee injury.
+Fiorentina's Giuseppe Rossi would be the obvious choice but the U.S.-born striker, who missed Euro 2012, is recovering from a new knee injury and may miss his second major tournament in a row.

 He was Serie A's leading scorer with 14 goals and had been enjoying a superb comeback season until he was struck down again in January.

-On the plus side, forwards Ciro Immobile and Alessio Cerci have been scoring goals regularly this season for Torino while the volatile Cassano has enjoyed a resurgence with Parma, giving Prandelli plenty of alternatives.
+On the plus side, forwards Mattia Destro, Luca Toni, Ciro Immobile, Alberto Gilardino, Domenico Berardi and Alessio Cerci have all been scoring goals regularly this season, giving Prandelli plenty of alternatives should Balotelli and Osvaldo stray out of line.

 Italy do not have a set formation but tend to tailor according to whom they are facing.
 They play a modern, dynamic game, with pressing and quick attacks.

-The youth system has shown some signs of life recently with the emergence of players such as midfielder Marco Verratti and defender Matteo Darmian.
+The youth system has shown some signs of life recently with the emergence of players such as midfielder Marco Verratti and Destro.

 It could also be argued that the decline of Serie A is a blessing as it has given more chances for Italian players to play regular first-team football.